enkomio/ProgramUpdater/README.md

 	[INFO] 2019-08-09 19:26:45 - Adding new file 'folder\file8.txt' as 77C6EC70B75CE3254B910DC6073DB04A61E2EB5273191F73B0AB539F6CAD43C2
 	[INFO] 2019-08-09 19:26:45 - Process completed

 Now the metadata are created and the new artifacts are saved.
+You can exclude some file from the update process, this is very important for configuration file or local database.
+You can configure the pattern of the file to exclude in the **configuration.json** file.
+The current list can be found <a href="https://github.com/enkomio/ProgramUpdater/blob/master/Src/VersionReleaser/configuration.json">here</a>.

 ### Step 2 - Start the update server